Pac-Man: Development

-The game that later became Pac-Man began development in early 1979 and took a year and five months to complete, the longest ever for a video game up to that point.
+The game that later became Pac-Man began development in early 1979 and took a year and five months to complete, the longest for a video game up to that point.
 Iwatani enlisted the help of nine other Namco employees to assist in production, including composer Toshio Kai, programmer Shigeo Funaki, and hardware engineer Shigeichi Ishimura.
-Care was taken to make the game appeal to a “non-violent” audience, particularly women, with its usage of simple gameplay and cute, attractive character designs.
+Care was taken to make the game appeal to a "non-violent" audience, particularly women, with its usage of simple gameplay and cute, attractive character designs.
 When the game was being developed, Namco was underway with designing Galaxian, which used a then-revolutionary RGB color display, allowing sprites to use several colors at once instead of using colored strips of cellophane that was commonplace at the time; this technological accomplishment allowed Iwatani to greatly enhance his game with bright pastel colors, which he felt would help attract players.
-The idea for energizers was a concept Iwatani borrowed from Popeye the Sailor, a cartoon character that temporarily acquires superhuman strength after eating a can of spinach; it is also believed that Iwatani was also partly inspired by a Japanese children's story about a creature that protected children from monsters by devouring them.
+The idea for energizers was a concept Iwatani borrowed from Popeye the Sailor, a cartoon character that temporarily acquires superhuman strength after eating a can of spinach; it is believed that Iwatani was partly inspired by a Japanese children's story about a creature that protected children from monsters by devouring them.
 Frank Fogleman, the co-founder of Gremlin Industries, believes that the maze-chase gameplay of Pac-Man was inspired by Sega's Head On (1979), a similar arcade game that was popular in Japan.

-Iwatani has often claimed that the character of Pac-Man himself was designed after the shape of a pizza with a missing slice while he was at lunch; in a 1986 interview he said that this was only half-truth, and that the Pac-Man character was also based on him rounding out and simplifying the Japanese character “kuchi” (口), meaning “mouth”.
+Iwatani has often claimed that the character of Pac-Man was designed after the shape of a pizza with a missing slice while he was at lunch; in a 1986 interview he said that this was only half-true, and that the Pac-Man character was also based on him rounding out and simplifying the Japanese character "kuchi" (口), meaning "mouth".
 The four ghosts were made to be cute, colorful and appealing, using bright, pastel colors and expressive blue eyes.
 Iwatani had used this idea before in Cutie Q, which features similar ghost-like characters, and decided to incorporate it into Pac-Man.
-He was also inspired by the television series Casper the Friendly Ghost and the manga Obake no Q-Taro.
-Ghosts were chosen as the game's main antagonists due to them being used as villainous characters in animation.
+He was inspired by the television series Casper the Friendly Ghost and the manga Obake no Q-Taro.
+Ghosts were chosen as the game's main antagonists because they were used as villainous characters in animation.
 The idea for the fruit bonuses was based on graphics displayed on slot machines, which often use symbols such as cherries and bells.